 It’s also the time of year that parenting is on display.
 There are parents at the water park, at the zoo, on the hiking trails, and in every house surrounding mine.
-More often than I’d like, I hear things said to children that make my heart wince like it’s taken a big old bite of persimmon.
+More often than I’d like, I hear things said to children that make my heart wince.
 Things that should never be said to children, or ordinary things said in ways that they should never be said.

 It’s the time of year that I’m especially aware of the things that spring forth from my own mouth.
 After all, my neighbors can all hear me.
 I’m parenting with the windows open.